AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 This won't restore breakpoints unfortunately.

 I use dolphin's replace instruction feature to test out changes.
-Loading a savestate will restore any replaced instruction.
+Loading a savestate will restore any replaced instructions.

 To convert human readable asm to hex, use [this site](https://disasm.pro/).
 Ensure it is set to PowerPC and Big Endian.